zenakuten/WSUTComp/README.md

 - Add damage indicators for power nodes
 - Add checkbox to enable / disable view smoothing when using new eyeheight algorithm
 - Fix issue with no view smoothing in new eyeheight algoritm when landing shake was enabled
+- Add option to disable team from knocking you around
+- Add option to disable team from knocking you around in a vehicle
+- Fix kick momentum for avril when online

 V2